 Ophthalmology - Intravitreal Injections

-The injections are known as “anti-VEGF” drugs (VEGF stands for Vascular Endothelial Growth Factor).
+The injections are known as “anti-VEGF” drugs (Vascular Endothelial Growth Factor).
 VEGF is a chemical that stimulates the abnormal growth of these new fragile blood vessels.

-Therefore these injections are the treatment of choice, as they inhibit the growth of blood vessels by targeting a specific type of protein which is thought to cause this growth.
+Therefore, these injections are the treatment of choice, as they inhibit the growth of blood vessels by targeting a specific type of protein which is thought to cause this growth.
+Often a patient is prescribed a course of injections which will have been decided by your doctor.

 How is anti-VEGF treatment given?